Injinji Liner Crew Review

 Should You Buy the Injinji Liner Crew?

-There are three conditions in which we would recommend this sock.
+There are three conditions in which we would recommend the Injinji Liner sock.
 The first is as a stand-alone sock in warm weather, wet or dry.
 The second is if you need a sock to wear with flip flops (an especially stylish option).
-Or three, if you need a liner under a thicker sock in any condition.
-This could either be in cold weather under a thicker sock or for blister protection underneath a more cushioned sock in warm or hot weather.
+Or three, if you need a liner under a thicker sock in any condition, be it cold weather under a thicker sock or for blister protection underneath a more cushioned sock in warm or hot weather.
 If you think any of these scenarios sound like something you'll encounter, scoop this well-priced puppy up.

 What Other Hiking Socks Should You Consider?

 The Injinji Liner Crew is an excellent choice for an ultralight or liner sock, and it's also a great choice if you are prone to blisters.
-The Darn Tough Light Hiker Micro Crew is a great lightweight option if you need something that will offer comfortable cushion over miles with weight on your back.
-The Wigwam Hiking Outdoor Pro is a warm and cushioned synthetic option.
+The Darn Tough Light Hiker Micro Crew is a great lightweight option if you need something that will comfortably cushion your feet over miles with weight on your back.
+The Wigwam Hiking Outdoor Pro is a warm, cushioned synthetic option.
 Whatever your needs, you should be able to find a sock to suit your adventure among our impressive list of award-winning socks.